-Note that this action activates the Email Addresses list box, field, and buttons at the right side of the window.
+Note that this action opens and activates the Email Addresses accordion at the right side of the panel.

-- 2. In the Email Addresses section, enter the email address to which the alert will be sent, and then click Add Email to include the email address in the list box above. - 3.
-Click Submit at the bottom right of the window to close the Add a new Alert window.
+2. In the Email Address field, type in the email address to which the alert will be sent, and then click Add Email to include the email address in the list box above.

+3. Click Save at the bottom right of the panel to save your entries and to display the Alerts panel.